talkable/talkable-docs/source/integration/loyalty.rst

 2. Add Loyalty Dashboard.

-   To host the Loyalty campaign, create a new HTML page with standard header/footer.
-Best practice is to create this page on ``www.your-site.com/loyalty``
+   To host the Loyalty campaign, create a new HTML page with a standard header/footer.
+The best practice is to create this page on ``www.your-site.com/loyalty``

    Copy Talkable container DIV element & paste it exactly where the Talkable iframe should be rendered, similarly to the referral standalone placement: